-Leave after Exhaustion of Benefit: Faculty members absent due to extended illness (12 weeks or longer) will be required to notify the Dean of the Faculty and the Human Resources Director and request an extended leave of absence one month prior to the end of the first twelve (12) weeks.
+Leave after Exhaustion of Benefit: Faculty members absent due to extended illness (12 weeks or longer) will be required to notify the Vice President for Academic Affairs and the Human Resources Director and request an extended leave of absence one month prior to the end of the first twelve (12) weeks.
 The faculty member must provide a written statement from a physician certifying medical necessity for the extended leave of absence.
-The Dean of the Faculty and the Director of Human Resources will determine the pay status of that faculty member.
+The Vice President for Academic Affairs and the Director of Human Resources will determine the pay status of that faculty member.
 Benefits will continue during the extended leave of absence for a maximum of one year and the employee will pay the employee′s portion of the benefits.

-The College may require that the eligible faculty member provide status reports to the Director of Human Resources and the Dean of the Faculty at least every thirty (30) days regarding his or her condition.
+The College may require that the eligible faculty member provide status reports to the Director of Human Resources and the Office of Academic Affairs at least every thirty (30) days regarding his or her condition.

-The Dean of the Faculty and the Director of Human Resources reserve the right to require a second medical opinion from a College designated physician before approving extended leave benefits.
+The Vice President for Academic Affairs and the Director of Human Resources reserve the right to require a second medical opinion from a College designated physician before approving extended leave benefits.
 Should the medical opinions of the employee′s physician and the College designated physician concerning the medical necessity of the leave differ, a third physician, chosen mutually by the employee and the College, will be asked to render an opinion.
 The majority opinion of the three physicians will be binding.